 All those responsible for the operation of lifting, handling and access equipment should be aware of current legislation and regulations relating to the safe and proper use of the equipment.
 This includes:

 - The Health and Safety at Work Act 1974 states that all people at work should receive adequate information, instruction, training and supervision

-- The Provision and Use of Work Equipment Regulations 1998 states that workers using any equipment must be properly trained to do so.
+- The Provision and Use of Work Equipment Regulations 1998 state that workers using any equipment must be properly trained to do so.

 - The Work at Height Regulations 2005 states that no person should work at height unless they are competent to do so.

-- The Lifting Operations Lifting Equipment Regulations 1998 and 2006 (LOLER) set out an approved code of practice for ensuring every lifting operation is properly planned, appropriately supervised and carried out safely.
+- The Lifting Operations Lifting Equipment Regulations 1998 and 2006 (LOLER) set out an approved code of practice for ensuring every lifting operation is adequately planned, appropriately supervised and carried out safely.

 For our training terms and conditions please click here.